sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

     ![Add data variable](data-var-add.png)

-3. Click on the new variable, and open the logic pane by clicking **Create sales order** at the bottom of the page.
+3. Click on the new variable, and open the logic pane (if it is not already open) by clicking **Create sales order** at the bottom of the page.

     ![Open logic canvas](data-var-logic.png)

 4. Click on the **Delay** flow function, and delete it by clicking the **X**.

     ![Delete delay](data-var-delete.png)

+    >The default data logic retrieves the data and then waits 5 seconds and retrieves it again, over and over.
+We don;t need this constant retrieval so we deleted it.

 5. Click on the new variable again, and on the right-side of the page, go to **Paging** and click on the **X**, and then click **Object with properties**.